bharathirajatut/medium-articles/README.md

 ## React
 1. <a href="https://bharathirajatut.medium.com/create-your-first-react-project-fe241147996e">Create Your First React Project</a>
+2. <a href="https://medium.com/ampersand-academy/click-event-in-react-5ac88d8bc8a3"> Click Event in React</a>
+3. <a href="https://medium.com/codex/data-and-input-field-binding-in-react-ecf812f7380"> Data and Input Field Binding In React</a>
+4. <a href="https://medium.com/codex/how-to-use-array-in-reactjs-2a30d8b72503">How To Use Array In ReactJS </a>

 ## Ionic
 1. <a href="https://javascript.plainenglish.io/data-binding-event-binding-ionic-and-vue-hybrid-mobile-application-52059ff8cdee">Data Binding, Event Binding — Ionic and Vue | Hybrid Mobile Application</a>